borkdude/deps.clj/README.md

 0 failures, 0 errors.
 ```

-Addition commands are passed along to the command:
+Additional commands are passed along to the command:

 ``` shell
 $ babashka -e '(+ 1 2 3)'